 To receive financial aid at Purdue, you’ll need to complete a few important tasks in the months leading up to the start of your first semester.
 Note: The 2024-25 FAFA will open in December 2023 as a result of changes within the FAFSA Simplification Act.

-These steps are typical for a new student beginning in the fall semester, however, if you are beginning in the summer or waiting until the spring semester, the aid application and dates remain the same.
+These steps are typical for a new student beginning in the fall semester.
+However, if you are beginning in the summer or waiting until the spring semester, the aid application and dates remain the same.
 Contact our office with any questions.

 Use this list as a reminder of the steps you’ll need to check off in order to complete the financial aid process.
 More detailed instructions of the financial aid process can be found on our How To Apply for Aid page.